Veeti-Laine/turbo-dollop/README.md

 # turbo-dollop
-Repository for cybersecurity and data privacy university course.
+Repository for cybersecurity and data privacy course.

 # Logbook